adipandas/adipandas.github.io/_posts/2020-02-10-euler-rotation.md

   - Rotation Matrix
 ---

 I have always found rotation using euler angles confusing.
-The following is just a simple note to maintain my sanity while performing rigid body transformations using rotational matrices.
+This post is just a simple note to maintain my sanity while performing rigid body transformations using euler angles and rotational matrices.

 # Rotation